Symphony No. 3 (Beethoven): Development

 The development section (m.
 154), like the rest of the movement, is characterized by harmonic and rhythmic tension from dissonant chords and long passages of syncopated rhythm.

-Following various thematic explorations and counterpoint, the music eventually breaks into a 32-bar passage (mm.
+The first section of the development is based around various thematic explorations and counterpoint, including a new scalar figure in bars 165-173 and a fugato derived from the main theme of the second group (mm.
+236-246).
+The music eventually breaks into a 32-bar passage (mm.
 248–279) of sforzando chords including both 2-beat and 3-beat downward patterns, culminating in crashing dissonant forte chords (mm.
 276–279).
 Commenters have stated that this "outburst of rage ... forms the kernel of the whole movement", and Beethoven reportedly got out in his beat when conducting the orchestra in Christmas 1804, forcing the confused players to stop and go back.

-Rather than leading to the recapitulation at this point, a new theme in E minor is then introduced instead (mm.
-284).
+Rather than leading to the recapitulation at this point, a new theme in E minor is then introduced instead (m.
+284), beginning the second section of the development.
 This eventually leads to a near-doubling of the development's length, in like proportion to the exposition.

 At the end of the development, one horn famously appears to come in early with the main theme in E♭ (mm.
 394–395), while the strings continue playing the dominant chord.
 In the 19th century, this was thought to be a mistake; some conductors assumed the horn notes were written in the tenor clef (B♭–D–B♭–F) while others altered the second violin harmony to G (chord of the tonic), an error that eventually appeared in an early printed version.
 However, Beethoven's secretary, Ferdinand Ries, shared this anecdote about that horn entrance:

 The first rehearsal of the symphony was terrible, but the hornist did, in fact, come in on cue.
 I was standing next to Beethoven and, believing that he had made a wrong entrance, I said, "That damned hornist!
 Can't he count?
 It sounds frightfully wrong."
 I believe I was in danger of getting my ears boxed.
 Beethoven did not forgive me for a long time.

-Recapitulation and coda
+Recapitulation

-The recapitulation starts in the tonic E♭ major as expected, but then features a sudden excursion to F major early on before eventually returning to a more typical form.
+The recapitulation starts in the tonic E♭ major as expected, but then features a sudden excursion to F major early on before eventually returning to a more typical form in the tonic.
 The movement concludes in a long coda that reintroduces the new theme first presented in the development section.

 II.
 Marcia funebre.
 Adagio assai

 The second movement is a funeral march in the ternary form (A–B–A) that is typical of 18th-century funeral marches, albeit one that is "large and amply developed" and in which the principal theme has the functions of a refrain as in rondo form.
-Musically, the thematic solemnity of the second movement has lent itself for use as a funeral march, proper.
-The movement is between 14 and 18 minutes long.
+However, it can also be analyzed as having five parts, a combination of ternary, rondo, and sonata form: